 Registration.
-The black dotted lines in Fig. 2 show the registration process.
+The black dotted lines in Figure 2 show the registration process.
 To register a BluePass service, the user only needs to download a BluePass application to the mobile phone and create a master account on the BluePass server.
-The creation of the master account is similar to the creation of an account in any website.
-Upon logging into the master account on the mobile app, the user can choose to bind the mobile device.
-The binding process should follow a traditional 2FA mechanism.
-Namely, the user re-authenticate herself with another authentication factor, for example, a sms.
-Afterward, the device information, specifically, the MAC address of the device Bluetooth, will be uploaded to the BluePass server.
-The MAC address is used for the client-side application to automatically locate the associated mobile device without user involvement.
+The creation of the master account is similar to the creation of an account in any website (i.e., choosing a username and a password).
+However, given the critical security property of BluePass, a user should register using its phone number as another factor when the user forgets the master password or change the associated mobile device.
+Upon logging into the master account on the mobile app, the user can choose to associate online authentication with this mobile device.
+Then BluePass follows a traditional 2FA mechanism.
+It sends a code to the user's phone number.
+If the code is correctly input and verified, the device is then bound to the user's BluePass account.
+The device information, specifically the MAC address of the device Bluetooth, will be uploaded to the BluePass server.
+The MAC address is used for the clientside application to automatically locate the associated mobile device without user involvement.
 For a newly associated device, the BluePass Server generates a pair of asymmetric keys (K_1, K_2) .
 It then distributes K_1 to the mobile phone and keeps only K_2 on the server side.
 We list the database of the BluePass server in Table 1 and that of the mobile device in Table 2 populated with made-up data.
 The registration should only be done once on the mobile device.
 After registration, the mobile device is initialized as a password vault.
-Note that the key pair of (K_1, K_2) is not used as a conventional public-key pair, where the public key is known to all and the private key is kept in secret.
-Instead, the key pair is used for a two-way communication channel and both of them should be kept in secret.